Allen Fieldhouse

 ESPN The Magazine named Allen Fieldhouse the loudest college basketball arena in the country.
 The arena broke the Guinness World Record for loudest roar on February 13, 2017, against West Virginia at 130.4 dB.
-The prior record of 126.4 dB at Kentucky's Rupp Arena which lasted less than three weeks also had many Kansas fans present as the Jayhawks beat the #4 Wildcats 79–73 in the Big 12/SEC Challenge.
+The prior record of 126.4 dB at Kentucky's Rupp Arena which lasted less than three weeks also had many Kansas fans present as the Jayhawks beat the No. 4 Wildcats 79–73 in the Big 12/SEC Challenge.
 Arrowhead Stadium, which is only 42 miles away, owns the record for loudest outdoor stadium.

 Allen Fieldhouse is often considered one of the best home court advantages in men's college basketball.
-The Jayhawks have won over 70 percent of their games in Allen Fieldhouse, losing only a little over 100 games in its over 60-year history.
-Under current head coach Bill Self, the Jayhawks have had three home court winning streaks over 30 games and two streaks that have reached over 50 games.
+Despite the venue being open for almost 70 years, entering the 2023–24 season, Kansas men's team has only lost 117 games at Allen Fieldhouse and only 19 under head coach Bill Self.
+Their most recent loss at home came on January 25th, 2025 to the University of Houston Cougars.
+The Jayhawks entered the 2023–24 season with 352 consecutive sellouts dating back to the 2001–02 season.
+Twenty times since the venue opened, the Jayhawks have finished the season undefeated at home.

 History

 The construction of Allen Fieldhouse began in 1952, but quickly ground to a halt because of a federal mandate restricting steel consumption following the Second World War and during the Korean War.
 However, university officials were able to find a loophole: by adding some rooms for gun and weapons storage, construction of the building was able to continue under the guise of an "armory."

 Allen Fieldhouse was dedicated on March 1, 1955, a ten-point victory over rival Kansas State.
 Renovations have included minor seating expansions in 1986 and 1994, as well as accessibility upgrades in 1999 to modernize concession stands and restroom facilities, and to install an elevator in the south end.
 Handicapped seating was moved courtside behind both baskets in 2001.

 The concourse was originally an indoor track.
-At times the Fieldhouse has been home to men's and women's basketball, indoor track and field, volleyball, and practice facilities for the American football and softball teams.
+At times the Fieldhouse has been home to men's and women's basketball, indoor track and field, volleyball, wrestling and practice facilities for the American football and softball teams.
 Since additional facilities were constructed to accommodate many of those needs, it is now used primarily for basketball.

 Max Falkenstien was a stalwart figure in the radio booth, working every home game in Allen Fieldhouse from its construction to his retirement in 2006, 51 years later.

 Renovations completed in 2005 include a thorough cleaning of the exterior, and the creation of a new Booth Family Hall of Athletics facility on the east side of the Fieldhouse, funded by David G. Booth and his family.
 Interior renovations include a new hardwood court, new windows, and a multimillion-dollar video board and sound system.
 After 2006, new banners for the retired jerseys and conference and national championships were installed.